Morphan1/Voxalia/Voxalia/bin/Release/data/scripts/server/recipes/info.md

 }
 ```

-Can result AIR to cause the crafting to not give a result.
+Can set result to `AIR` to cause the crafting to not give a result.

 Can get fancy: